 6) See the Widest Tree in the World: Arbol del Tule

 Have you ever wondered where the world’s widest tree is?
 Okay, we’ve never really given it much thought either.
-But apparently it’s right here just outside of Oaxaca city, in the village of Santa Maria del Tule.
+But it’s located right here just outside of Oaxaca city, in the village of Santa Maria del Tule.

 Hierve de Agua is one of the most popular day trips from Oaxaca, and for good reason – it’s a pretty incredible sight!
 A little more than an hour outside of Oaxaca city, you’ll find one of the only petrified waterfalls in the world.
 It often received comparisons to Pamukkale in Turkey.

 Hierve de Agua literally translates to “water boils” due to the appearance that the water gives off when coming out of the ground.
 But the water temps are actually tepid and are perfect for a quick dip.
-Towards the top of Hierve de Agua, you’ll find plentiful drink stands to further aid in your refreshment.
+Towards the top of Hierve de Agua, you’ll also find plentiful drink stands to further aid in your refreshment.

 There are bathrooms to change into a bathing suit both at the parking lot and down below at Hierve de Agua itself.
 Bring some spare change for the bathroom attendant, of course.
 There’s also a network of hiking trails to explore further and get different vantage points of this natural wonder.
 Hierve de Agua is another “must” for things to do in Oaxaca.

-How to Get from Oaxaca to Hierve de Agua
+🧭 If You Go: How to Get from Oaxaca to Hierve de Agua

 8) Marvel at the Ancient Mitla Ruins

-This ancient site acted as the religious center for the civilization.
+This ancient site of Mitla acted as the religious center for the civilization.
 Think of it as the Vatican for the Zapotec.
 Many important ceremonies were carried out here, including gruesome human sacrifices – yikes!

 The region has extremely dry air that keeps the remaining structures amazingly preserved.
 Today you can roam around this former religious center to imagine what life was once like.

-How to Get From Oaxaca to Mitla
+🧭 If You Go: How to Get From Oaxaca to Mitla

 To get from Oaxaca to Mitla, you can find one of the regular buses that run from the Second Class Bus Station in Oaxaca and expect to pay about $40 pesos.
 Or you can attempt to negotiate a taxi.

-Mitla is also one of the main stops on the Package 2 day tour that also includes Arbor de Tule, Hierve de Agua, the mezcal factory, and the weavers, which you can book for cheap prices once in town or book it in advance online.
+🚐 Mitla is also one of the main stops on the “Package 2” day tour we mentioned above that also includes Arbor de Tule, Hierve de Agua, the mezcal factory, and the weavers, which you visit all in one day for those who book this tour.

 9) Climb Up the Incredible Monte Alban Pyramids